 You guessed it.
 It wasn’t too long before Congress caved and began funding the new agency that it had once opposed.

-Despite its doubtful beginnings, most Americans respect and admire FBI agents—and with good reason!
-These men and women are highly trained and work hard to earn their positions.
-On the other hand, the number of federal crimes has grown—a lot—in recent decades.
+For better or for worse, the number of federal crimes has grown—a lot—in recent decades.
 And that means that the FBI has more and more work to do.
-Every federal agency seems to know how to grow at an exponential rate.
+It seems that every federal agency knows how to grow at an exponential rate.
 The FBI has been no exception.

 An agency that started off with 34 employees in 1908 had 650 employees by 1924.
-Today, the FBI has about 35,000 employees, and its budget is more than $8 billion.
+Today, the FBI has more than 37,000 employees, and its budget is more than $11 billion.
 Doubtless, a good portion of the FBI’s work is extremely valuable to our country.
 But if the federal criminal code were reduced, one wonders how much the size and cost of this agency could also reduce, proportionately.

 Athan G. Theoharis, The FBI: A Comprehensive Reference Guide (1998)